ZeroSharp/zerosharp.github.com/source/_posts/2013-03-12-load-testing-xaf-overview.markdown

 * In [Part 3](/load-testing-xaf-part-3-uploading-and-validating-the-virtual-user-script/), we create a NeuStar Web Performance test and validate the script.
 * In [Part 4](/load-testing-xaf-part-4-launching-the-load-test/), we launch a performance test and monitor the server.
 * In [Part 5](/load-testing-xaf-part-5-analysis/), we analyse the results of the clients.
+* In [a bonus part](/load-testing-xaf-bonus-simultaneous-easytests/), we learn how to run multiple simultaneous EasyTests as an alternative method of isolating performance and concurrency problems.

 If you follow all the steps, expect to pay a handful of dollars in Amazon EC2 costs and a few more in Neustar costs.
 You could alternatively skip step 1 and target one of your own development machines instead.